 In its pilot year, the prize will encourage storytellers to imagine how short-form storytelling could help re-engage young people at secondary school, aged 11-16, with the act of reading for pleasure.

-There is no further brief.
-This is a call for bold, creative ideas that explore new ways to tell a story and push the boundary of how we consume literature.
-Proposals should be submitted for work that can be experienced in a conclusive form within 10 minutes, consumable via a platform that is readily available, such as a smartphone, tablet or computer - works do not have to be digital but we are excluding linear written documents in Word or equivalent.
-We want to leave format/platform as open as possible to encourage lateral thinking about story development.
+There was no further brief.
+This was a call for bold, creative ideas that explore new ways to tell a story and push the boundary of how we consume literature.
+Proposals were submitted for work that can be experienced in a conclusive form within 10 minutes, consumable via a platform that is readily available, such as a smartphone, tablet or computer - works did not have to be digital but we did exclude linear written documents in Word or equivalent.
+We wanted to leave format/platform as open as possible to encourage lateral thinking about story development.

-A longlisting process with a youth panel will provide 10 writers/creators with:
+A longlisting process with a youth panel is providing 10 writers/creators with:

 A shortlist of 3 will be selected from the final works by a selection panel of industry experts with the winner selected from the shortlist by the youth panel and awarded £15,000.

-We will be working with a youth panel and selection panel of experts from a variety of industry backgrounds - to be announced shortly.
+We worked with a youth panel and then a selection panel of experts from a variety of industry backgrounds:

-In the first instance, we are looking for proposals for great ideas that push short-form story beyond the norm.
+In the first instance, we looked for proposals for great ideas that push short-form story beyond the norm.

-Applications will be selected based on the quality of writing and ability to engage and inspire young people as well as innovation in form, interface and interactivity.
+Applications were selected based on the quality of writing and ability to engage and inspire young people as well as innovation in form, interface and interactivity.